-... a summer experience where you live what you learn, make new friends from across the nation, and expand your view of the world.
+... a summer experience to live what you learn, make friends from across the nation, and expand your worldview.

 ... year-round opportunities for leadership development, building community, and learning.

-... a nation-wide network of committed alumni and partners, working for positive change in their home communities.
-Read on!
+... a nationwide network of committed alumni and partners, working for positive change in their home communities.

 “many religious, racial, social, and national backgrounds” came to the Encampment to “make democracy work” by living it.
 Read more »